Overview of Object Design in a State-of-the-Art Bank Software

 The software tenets followed during the development of this banking software are akin to the architectural standards that assure the edifice is robust, aesthetically pleasing, and ecologically sustainable.

-• The Open/Close principle mirrors the principle of sustainable construction materials usage.
+- The Open/Close principle mirrors sustainable construction materials usage.
 It affirms that software entities should be open for extension but closed for modification, promoting flexibility without disrupting the existing codebase.
+[1]

-• The Factory Proxy pattern is reminiscent of energy-efficient systems in construction.
-It encourages the creation of objects without direct instantiation, leading to an optimized codebase, resulting in enhanced software performance.
+- The Factory Proxy pattern is reminiscent of energy-efficient systems in construction.
+It encourages the creation of objects without direct instantiation.

-• The MVC architecture mirrors the application of intelligent building technologies.
-It compartmentalizes the application into model, view, and controller, facilitating a well-organized codebase.
+- The MVC architecture mirrors intelligent building technologies.
+It compartmentalizes the application into model, view, and controller.

-• DRY principle parallels the concept of recycled materials usage in construction.
-It ensures minimal redundancy within the codebase, promoting maintainability.
+- DRY principle ensures minimal redundancy within the codebase, promoting maintainability.
+Never write the same code twice!

-• The Decorator Pattern is akin to the use of intelligent home technologies.
-It endows a class with additional functionalities without permanently altering its code, offering a versatile codebase.
+- The Decorator Pattern is akin to intelligent home technologies, endowing a class with additional functionalities without permanently altering its code.

 Future Endeavors